Academic Handbook Summer School Policies and Procedures

 Confidentiality

-1. Whatever the nature of the disclosure, suspicion, or complaint, it must be kept confidential, and information should only be shared on a need-to-know basis, with the Event Lead and the Designated Safeguarding Lead.
+1. Whatever the nature of the disclosure, suspicion, or complaint, it must be kept confidential, and information should only be shared, on a need-to-know basis, with the Event Lead and the Designated Safeguarding Lead.
+However, as above, no promise of confidentiality should be made as depending on the nature of the concern it may be necessary to involve the authorities.

 Dealing with concerns relating to the ‘Prevent Duty’

-8. Travelling for long periods of time but is vague about where they are going.
+8. Travelling for long periods but being vague about destinations;

 9. Buying or storing large amounts of chemicals for no obvious reason.

-3. If University staff or student ambassadors have any concerns related to a child and radicalisation, they should:
+3. If University staff or Student Ambassadors have any concerns related to a child regarding radicalisation, they should:

-2. Notify the Event Lead as soon as possible, so they can report this to the Designated Safeguarding Lead.
+2. Notify the Event Lead as soon as possible, so they can report this to the Designated Safeguarding Lead and/or Prevent Lead.

 Monitoring and Reviewing

-1. This Policy will be monitored and reviewed by the Designated Safeguarding Lead.
+This Policy is monitored and reviewed by the Designated Safeguarding Lead.

 Version History